Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 txt.OnMouseMove = "=RunMouseOver('" & txt.Name & "')"

 We can get the TextBox name from the txt Property.
-The TextBox Mouse Move Event Property (initially set as "[Event Procedure]" in the Form_Load() Event Procedure) is replaced with the Function "=RunMouseOver('" & txt.name & "')" and passes the TextBox name as string Parameter.
-The subsequent Mouse Move Events will call the RunMouseOver() Function in Standard Module, from the Mouse Move Event Property, and never comes back to the above sub-routine txt_MouseMove() anymore.
+The TextBox Mouse Move Event Property (initially set as "[Event Procedure]" in the Form_Load() Event Procedure) is replaced with the Function "=RunMouseOver('" & 'txt.name' & "')", and the TextBox name as a string Parameter.
+The subsequent Mouse Move Events will call the RunMouseOver() Function in the Standard Module from the Mouse Move Event Property, and never come back to the above sub-routine txt_MouseMove() anymore.

 The simple RunMouseOver() Function Code will be presented later on this page.